DefCon 1

 Alarmfase 1

-Then it went to work, and it went well.
-So the babysitter asked to go to the playground after school with my son, so that the peace would be preserved a little longer.
-When they came back, however, I made a mistake… An Englishwoman had asked for tips about sleeping problems through a Linkedin group and I thought I’d translate the piece I wrote about it recently.
-And I kept doing that, while my nanny had questions for me; my babysitter’s sister also came by (we are one big family by now), she again had questions for her sister and chatted with my son and with me; meanwhile, my son was playing a game on the laptop, with an annoying tune (games aren’t fun without sound…) and needed help with that every now and then.
-‘Mama is still working for a while, don’t talk to mama’, did not enter his brain in any way (also something with stimulus processing, or was that East Indian deaf…).
-It is not possible to flee to my office for a while, my mother-in-law is over from Curaçao and then that is her place.
-Good, the translation was successful, time to prepare the food.
+Then I went to work, and it went well.
+So I asked the babysitter to go to the playground after school with my son, so that the peace would be preserved a little longer.
+When they came back, however, I made a mistake… I kept working, kept trying to stay in my ‘flow’, while more and more sensory input entered my brain.
+Someone from the UK had asked for tips about sleeping problems through a Linkedin group and I thought I’d translate the piece I wrote about it in Dutch recently.
+And I kept doing that, while the babysitter had questions for me.
+Then her sister came by (we are one big family by now), she had questions for her sister and chatted with my son and with me.
+Meanwhile, my son was playing a game on the laptop, with an annoying tune (games aren’t fun without sound…) and needed help with that every now and then.
+‘Mom is still working, don’t talk to mom please’, did not enter his brain in any way (also something to do with sensory processing, or maybe being ‘selectively deaf’…).
+It was not possible to flee to my office at this time, as my mother-in-law is visiting from Curaçao and that is her place during her visits.

 Alarmfase 1